Florence Riddick Boys: Early life

-Boys was born in 1873 in Litchfield, Minnesota, the daughter of Isaac Hancock Riddick and Alice Esther Wood Riddick.
-Her mother died just seven days after her birth on December 10, 1873 at the age of 25; her father, a Methodist minister, remarried in 1876.
-Her brother Carl W. Riddick served one term in the United States Senate, representing Montana, and his son was politician and aviator Merrill K. Riddick.
+Florence Alice Riddick was born in 1873 in Litchfield, Minnesota, the daughter of Isaac Hancock Riddick and Alice Esther (Wood) Riddick.
+Her mother died just seven days after her birth on December 10, 1873, at the age of 25; her father, a Methodist minister, remarried in 1876.
+Her brother Carl W. Riddick served one term in the United States Congress as a Republican, representing Montana, and his son was politician and aviator Merrill K. Riddick.
 In 1896 Florence Riddick graduated from her parents' alma mater, Albion College in Michigan, where she was editor of the school newspaper and "class poetess".

 Career

 Journalism

-After marriage, Boys moved to Plymouth, Indiana, where she lived for the rest of her life.
+After marriage, she moved to Plymouth, Indiana, where she lived for the rest of her life.
 There, she wrote a column for the "woman's page" of the Plymouth Pilot and the Daily Republican, newspapers her husband published.
 She wrote poetry, advice, recipes, and essays for the papers.
 Her women's page was syndicated for use in other newspapers in 1920.
 Her features appeared in more than fifty papers by 1924, and at its peak in 140 newspapers, including one in New Zealand, before she retired the feature in 1942.
 She attended meetings of the Indiana Republican Editorial Association with her husband.